Pairwise Compatibility for 2-Simple Minded Collections II: Preprojective Algebras and Semibrick Pairs of Full Rank: Background

+\begin{proof} If $\X = \D \sqcup \U[1]$ is contained in the 2-simple minded collection $\Y$, then $\mu^+_{S,\X}(\X)$ is contained in the 2-simple minded collection $\mu^+_{S,\Y}(\Y)$.
+The result for right mutation is completely analogous. \end{proof}

 Although singly left (or right) mutation compatibility is often straightforward to verify, mutation compatibility is in general much more opaque.
 Even when a semibrick pair consists of a pair of bricks $\X = S \sqcup T[1]$ it is often non-trivial to determine whether $\X$ is mutation compatible.
+See e.g. \cite[Remark~3.13]{HI_smc}.